The UK's Prince William launches Nobel-like prize for the environment - KESQ

 Prince William came up with the idea for the awards during a visit to Namibia, Tanzania and Kenya two years ago and has since taken advice from dozens of individuals and organizations, including The Nobel Institute, Greenpeace, World Economic Forum and Prince Charles, his father.

-He credits both his father and grandfather for inspiring him to continue their work on conservation.
-The name Earthshot was inspired by President John F. Kennedy’s “moonshot” effort to put a man on the moon.
+The term Earthshot was inspired by President John F. Kennedy’s “moonshot” effort to put a man on the moon.

 Nominations will open on November 1 this year.
 An annual global awards ceremony will be held in a different city each year, starting in London in autumn 2021.